-Considering a future career in the Sciences?
+Considering a future career in the Sciences or Engineering?
 Keen to tackle real world problems facing world-leading companies?
-The Engineering or Industrial Cadet Gold Award is a six-month STEM project for Year 12 students.
+The Industrial Cadet Gold Award is a six-month STEM project for Lower Sixth students.
 You will have the opportunity to design, manufacture and implement a practical solution to a key challenge existing in our lives today.
-Throughout the lifecycle of the project, as well as applying your subject knowledge beyond the boundaries of the A Level curriculum, you will gain invaluable project management and report writing skills.
+Throughout the lifecycle of the project, as well as applying your subject knowledge beyond the boundaries of the A Level curriculum, you will gain invaluable project management, time management and report writing skills.
 You will be mentored by an Industry Ambassador and attend a residential workshop to turn your idea into a reality.
-You will graduate the program, having presented your project to a panel of leading experts and having gained detailed insight into the functioning of a typical STEM career.
+You will graduate from the program, having presented your project to a panel of leading experts and having gained detailed insight into the world of engineering.